Frequently Asked Questions

-My Display Device does not show up in the menubar/system tray list
+My client device does not show up in the Air Display menu

-My Display Device does not show up in the menubar/system tray list If you are unable to see the device in the list of devices to connect to it most likely means that there is a firewall or network settings in place that are blocking port 5353, which is the port Bonjour uses to advertise the Air Display device.
+If you are unable to see your client device in the list of devices to connect to, it most likely means that there is a firewall or network setting blocking UDP port 5353, which is the port Bonjour uses to advertise the Air Display device.

-On a Windows computer this can also be indicative of Bonjour not being properly installed.
+For the Windows client, this can also be indicative of Bonjour not being properly installed.
 We recommend trying to reinstall the newest version of Bonjour.